 Of course.
 APLS understands that each individual will have specific needs during their time on our courses.
 We can cater for the following (to name a few):

 Please feel free to contact us to discuss your specific needs during a course, or fill in your requirements under 'Dietary requirements' when registering with APLS.

 Currently, only graduates are allowed to study on an APLS course.

 Candidates are responsible for their own travel and accommodation requirements to be able to attend an APLS course.
-Catering is provided on all three days of the course.
-There is also a dinner on the first evening of the course – this is a great way to get to know you faculty and fellow participants as a guest of APLS.
+Catering is provided during all three days of the course.

 Observer positions are no longer available on APLS courses.